LAX - DUB

 • Which airlines offer Wi-Fi service onboard planes from Los Angeles to Dublin?

-All the following airlines offer inflight Wi-Fi service on the Los Angeles to Dublin flight route: Iberia, British Airways, Finnair, American Airlines, Lufthansa, United Airlines, and SWISS.
+All the following airlines offer inflight Wi-Fi service on the Los Angeles to Dublin flight route: British Airways, Finnair, American Airlines, Iberia, Lufthansa, SWISS, and United Airlines.

 • Which aircraft models fly most regularly from Los Angeles to Dublin?

-The Airbus A330 is the aircraft model that flies most regularly on the Los Angeles to Dublin flight route.
+The Airbus A330-300 is the aircraft model that flies most regularly on the Los Angeles to Dublin flight route.

 • On which days can I fly direct from Los Angeles to Dublin?